 Metallic paints vary massively in quality, even between ranges made by the same manufacturer.
 Have a watch of this video to see Vince Venturella (a multi-award winning painter, and general repository of all knowledge) testing out a large range of metallic paints:

 The result?
-Buy Vallejo Metal Color!
+Buy Vallejo Metal Color (non-UK link)!
 These bottles are a little more expensive than other hobby paints but they’re also much larger, and the quality of the metallic finish is second-to-none.
 A lighter and darker silver, a copper and a gold will pretty much cover all the metallic paint needs you could ever have.
 Although for those looking to get the most from their gold, another one of Vince’s videos here about using the Vallejo Metal Color paints with GreenStuffWorld’s Antique Gold pigment is also worth watching!

 When it comes to increasing your paint collection there are an almost limitless number of options.
 Paint ranges include the various Vallejo lines, Citadel, Scale 75, Monument Hobbies Pro Acryl, Kimera, AK Interactive, Reaper Master Series, P3… the list goes on.
 And that’s just hobby paints – I haven’t mentioned artist brands yet!
 Some of these lines have stand-out, must-have colours (like the Pro Acryl Bold Titanium White, Citadel’s Khorne Red or Contrast line, Vallejo Model Color Ice Yellow…), some have properties you may or may not like, and some you’ll try and then never want to think about again!